ITDiscovery/IMASI8080viaESP32/README.md

 RevA boards would need too many mods.
 RevB boards will need to a mod to go from Pin 1 of U2 to Pin 24 of H3.
+RevC boards use the ESP32 and drop the 23LC512

+ToDo:
+1. I can now add WiFi via SSH to this.
+2. Serial needs work
+3. Needs lots of speed ups.

 3D Printer Toggle Paddles, Switch and LED Mounts: https://www.thingiverse.com/thing:5627711